nuejs/nue/packages/nuejs.org/vision/index.md

 # Nue Vision: Rebuild the Frontend Ecosystem
-Nue is a project to rethink web development through three clear phases, each addressing a core problem in the current landscape.
+Nue is a project that reconstructs the web stack in three distinct phases, each addressing a key problem in the current landscape.

 ![Hero image: Phases and ETAs]